jimmyov29/peliculas-app/README.md

-#take a look on the demo
+# Take a look on the demo
 https://peliculas-app-jsov29.netlify.app/

 # Peliculas app